MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 #### Task 1: Plan the photo controller.

-1. Open the **DetailedPlanningDocument** document, and locate the MVC Controllers section.
+1. In the **DetailedPlanningDocument**, locate the "MVC Controllers" section.

 2. Based on your reading of the **InitialInvestigation** document, add and describe a controller for photos in **Table 2: MVC Controllers** using the following information:
     - Controller name: **PhotoController**